top of page

 • Reduce delays in their case

-But what you do in the days that follow your arrest often determines how long the consequences follow you.
+It's important to remember that a DUI is a moment in your life, not your identity.
+What you do in the days that follow your arrest often determines how long the consequences follow you.

 Early, informed action can: